pharriso/ansible_workshop/playbooks/README.md

 workshop_cockpit
 ========
 This playbook can setup a cockpit server on one of the student workstations.
-This is useful to allow users to access the cockpit web terminal for ssh access to their lab environment.
+This is useful to allow users access to the cockpit web terminal for ssh access to their lab environment.
 Pick a free lab environment as this playbook will stop Tower and configure cockpit on port 443.

 To run the playbook (note you need the comma after server name):

-ansible-playbook -i <student>.<domain>, workshop_cockpit.yml -u <student> -k
+ansible-playbook -i student.domain, workshop_cockpit.yml -u student -k

 e.g.